A Message From Our Leadership

-Working closely with our teachers and parents, I’m passionate about cultivating a lifelong culture of learning, and continuing to provide the kind of education our students deserve in an environment that is both academically challenging and culturally rich.
-I hope to build upon this diverse community to ensure that our students continue to feel connected and belong.
+At ACES, I’m passionate about cultivating a lifelong culture of learning for our scholars.
+I believe in working closely with our teachers and parents to continue to provide the kind of education our students deserve, in an environment that is both academically challenging and culturally rich.
+Our diverse ACES community can only do its best when students feel connected to their teachers and each other.

 ACES’ approach is close to my heart and mirrors my own work history.
-As a fully bilingual and bicultural teacher and administrator, my education and professional career have prepared me to take on this challenge and to help lead the ACES community into the future.
+As a fully bilingual and bicultural teacher and administrator, I am excited to continue contributing to and innovating the ACES approach to learning.

 Principal, ACES K-6